staxth/headless-kali-pi/README.md

 # headless-kali-pi

-Confifgure kali 2020.4 as headless on RPi4b
+Configure kali 2020.4 headless/headed on RPi4b

 This configuration was tested and works with:
 - Raspberry Pi Model 4B 4GB